apache/carbondata/docs/data-management-on-carbondata.md

   SELECT order_time, country, sex, sum(quantity), max(quantity), count(user_id), sum(price),
    avg(price) FROM sales GROUP BY order_time, country, sex
   ```

-  For Querying data and automatically roll-up to the desired aggregation level,Carbondata supports
+  For Querying data and automatically roll-up to the desired aggregation level, CarbonData supports
   UDF as
   ```
   timeseries(timeseries column name, 'aggregation level')
   ```
+  Examples
   ```
+  SELECT
-  Select timeseries(order_time, 'hour'), sum(quantity) from sales group by timeseries(order_time,
+        timeseries(order_time, 'hour'),
+        sum(quantity)
+  FROM sales
-  'hour')
+  GROUP BY timeseries(order_time, 'hour')
   ```

   It is **not necessary** to create pre-aggregate tables for each granularity unless required for
   query.
-Carbondata can roll-up the data and fetch it.
+CarbonData can roll-up the data and fetch it.

-  For Example: For main table **sales** , If pre-aggregate tables were created as
+  For Example: For main table **sales**, If timeseries pre-aggregate tables were created as

   ```
   CREATE DATAMAP agg_day